All Episodes

 People generally don't vote for people for trying.

-And if if uh if if the House Republicans take the take a bill like all of us want to the Senate, and the Senate shoots it down, which would happen, then it it just makes the Republican Party look ineffective.
+And If the House Republicans take a bill like all of us want to the Senate and the Senate shoots it down, which would happen, then it just makes the Republican Party look ineffective.

-We'll take a brief time out, be back after this.
+We'll take a brief time out and be back after this.

 Stay with us.

-One other thing here from the uh spectator piece.
+One other thing here from the spectator piece.

-As Republican House members return home from three weeks in their districts, the news is mixed, according to House Insiders, but the news is also more positive than negative.
+As Republican House members return home for three weeks in their districts, the news is mixed, according to House insiders, but the news is also more positive than negative.

-I think there is rightly a lot of anger about the way Iraq in the Middle East is looking, says one House member from the Upper Northeast.
+I think there is rightly a lot of anger about the way Iraq and the Middle East is looking, says one House member from the upper Northeast.

 I went home, I worked my butt off, and I feel like I'm in a better position than I was a month ago.

-I I'm just I'm gonna I'm gonna tell you something, folks, and this is uh, you know, political prognostication of 101.
+I'm going to tell you something, folks, and this is, you know, political prognostication of 101.

-If the House Republicans lose the House, it ain't gonna be because of the rock.
+If the House Republicans lose the House, it ain't going to be because of Iraq.

-It's not gonna be because of the war on terror.
+It's not going to be because of the war on terror.

-Uh that that's gonna be the issue that I don't care what people say in exit polls, I don't care.
+If they lose it, that's going to be the issue that I don't care what people say in exit polls.

-That will be the issue that will have royal people the most and probab uh may even prompt them to stay home.
+That will be the issue that will have roiled people the most and may even prompt them to stay home.

 In fact, wait till you hear a story I've got from the New York Times.

-You know, all the 9-11 families and all the money they got, um, some of them got two to five million dollars each.
+You know, all the 9-11 families and all the money they got, some of them got $2 to $5 million each.

 A bunch of them are illegal immigrants whose family members were killed at 9-11 in one fashion or another.